web-widget/web-widget/tests/integration/README.md

 - The fixture uses deterministic readiness/watcher signals instead of sleeps.
 - Dev and production coverage match the behavior's scope.
 - Production tests do not start Vite or exercise dev-only mutation endpoints.
-- New framework coverage does not introduce Vue 2 into this workspace.
+- New core fixture framework coverage does not introduce Vue 2; the router boundary fixture may reuse the playground's existing Vue 2 package.
 - CI scripts are updated if the case belongs to a different test layer.
 - This README records any new case category or update-policy contract.